 - Ensure your pets are on a leash when outside

 Coyotes generally live in packs but hunt individually.
-The coyote diet consists mainly of small mammals including rabbits, mice, squirrels, carrion and insects.
+The coyote diet consists mainly of small mammals including rabbits, mice, squirrels, carrion, and insects.
 Although infrequent, coyotes have been known to prey on domesticated animals in suburban areas, such as Seabrook.
 Human injury from coyote attacks is extremely rare.

-Coyotes are typically most active at night and increased sightings can be correlated with the January thru February breeding season and during the fall months when pups leave the family unit to establish new ranges.
+Coyotes are typically most active at night and increased sightings can be correlated with the January through February breeding season and during the fall months when pups leave the family unit to establish new ranges.
 Coyotes are most often heard howling or yelping during these times of increased activity.
 Coyotes mainly range along creeks and in wooded areas and are continuously relocating.

 A random sighting of a coyote is not unusual and Animal Control need not be notified unless the animal creates a nuisance.
-Coyotes that have attacked domestic animal are considered a problem and Animal Control should then be contacted.
+Coyotes that have attacked domestic animals are considered a problem and Animal Control should then be contacted.